imhicihu/Imhicihu-webfont/README.md

 * Dependencies
     - No dependencies
 * Database configuration
-    - No database was made for this project
+    - No database was or it will be made for this project
 * How to run tests
     - Once you visit [IMHICIHU](http://www.imhicihu-conicet.gob.ar/) website, the browser will downnload the webfont to your computer, hence, once you visit us again it will load more swiftly
 * Deployment instructions